 b.
 A detailed budget including funding from other sources, particularly from the institution itself and from the other sources, if applicable, and itemizing all activities to be undertaken together with activity-specific cost estimates.

 c.
-The curricula vitae of Programme Director who will play a major role in the Programme at the university/institution including details, if any, of Indian/Canadian courses taught or any other activity undertaken in the current and immediately preceding year, with teaching and research Programs highlighted.
+The curricula vitae of Programme Director who, will play a major role in the Programme at the university/institution including details, if any, of Indian/Canadian courses taught or any other activity undertaken in the current and immediately preceding year, with teaching and research Programmes highlighted.
 The background of the resource persons should be consistent with the topic/name of the programme.

 e.
 A letter from the appropriate university authority indicating institutional agreement to the proposed programme.

-Specify all sources of revenue applicable, including the SPDG and your institution itself.
+Specify all sources of revenue applicable, including the SPDG and contribution of your institution.
 Also provide a detailed specification of expenditure items.